Abolitionism in Minnesota

 Democrats were divided between those, led by Sibley, who favored popular sovereignty and backed Stephen A. Douglas for president, and those, led by Henry M. Rice, who supported John C. Breckinridge and “federal protection of slavery in the territories.”
 Republicans were united behind their candidate, Abraham Lincoln.

-The Winston case heightened tensions in election year.
-Democrats blamed Republicans for her “abduction,” while Republicans branded Democrats “advocates of violence and the enemies of freedom and liberty,” according to one historian.
+The Winston case heightened tensions during the election.
+Democrats blamed Republicans for her “abduction,” and Republicans branded Democrats “advocates of violence and the enemies of freedom and liberty,” according to one historian.
 Ignatius Donnelly, Republican candidate for lieutenant governor, foresaw a day when “no human being shall wear the shackles of servitude.”
-The Democrats burned an effigy of Jane Grey Swisshelm, hanging round its neck a sign saying: “the mother of the Republican party.”
 In St. Paul, on September 18th, New York Governor William H. Seward said: “We look to you of the Northwest to finally decide whether this is to be a land of slavery or of freedom.
 The people of the Northwest are to be the arbiters of its destiny.”
 On November 6th, with 63 percent, Lincoln won Minnesota with his second largest share of the popular vote after Vermont.
 Mille Lacs and Kanabec counties gave him over 90 percent of their vote.